karstenand1/COEN174/readme.txt

 ---- pw: password

 7. To log out of admin portal
----- close out of the browser
+---- clear history and close out of the browser

 ==========  C) Admin Portal ==========